 Tire rotations are a good way to keep your car’s tires from wearing out too quickly.
-If you don’t know-how, you can do it yourself.
+If you don’t have know-how, you can do it yourself.

 A tire should never be allowed to fall out of its tread.
 If you notice that your tires are wobbling, it’s a good idea to replace them.